 - One teaspoon of dried oregano is equivalent to one tablespoon of fresh oregano

 It is available dried or fresh in grocery stores, or you can grow it in a pot on a windowsill or balcony or in the garden.
 It is a perennial, which means it can grow all year.

 Side effects and precautions

-In addition, those who are allergic to plants belonging to the Lamiaceae family (such as including basil, lavender, mint, and sage) should be cautious, as they may also develop an allergic reaction to oregano.
+In addition, those who are allergic to plants belonging to the Lamiaceae family, which include oregano, basil, lavender, mint, and sage, should be cautious, as they may also develop an allergic reaction to oregano.